The perfect mixture: emulsifiers make our food enjoyable

 Emulsifiers currently used in food production are either purified natural products or synthetic chemicals that have very similar structures to the natural products.

-Just like any other food additive, emulsifiers are subject to stringent EU legislation governing their safety assessment, authorisation, use and labelling, Directive 95/2/EC of the European Parliament and the Council of 20 February 1995 on Food Additives other than Colouring and Sweeteners.
+Just like any other food additive, emulsifiers are subject to stringent EU legislation governing their safety assessment, authorisation, use and labelling, Regulation (EC) No 1333/2008 of the European Parliament and of the Council of 16 December 2008 on food additives.
 These legislations require all added emulsifiers, as all food additives, to be declared on food packaging with either their name or E-number.